 Never miss twice.
 One is human.
 Two is a choice.

 You will miss gym.
 You will go out on a Tuesday.
 You will overspend one month.
 That is not failure — that is being human.
 The rule is not perfection.
 It's never letting one miss become two.
-The morning after a drinking night: gym still happens.
-The day after skipping work: MIT still gets done.
 One miss is recoverable.
 Two misses is a story you start telling yourself.
 Three is quitting again.

 "One miss is fine.
 I'm back tomorrow.
 No debate."